-- 209. Although most Member States maintain criminal databases, and law enforcement agencies participating in the Pacific Transnational Crime Network (PTCN) and contributing to the Pacific Transnational Crime Coordination Centre (PTCCC) will have access to data submitted to the PTCN through its various Transnational Crime Units (TCUs).
-Interoperability and information-sharing between law enforcement, border control, customs, FIUs and other agencies with counterterrorism mandates differ by State, though most States in this subregion are able to share information with national and regional counterparts. - 210.
-There appears to be some form of independent or civilian mechanism in place for the oversight of law enforcement agencies of most Pacific Island States.
-Eight States of the subregion have established Ombudsperson's Offices (whether through legislation or pursuant to their Constitutions).
-However, two of those Offices have been vacant for several years.
-Four States have not established Ombudsperson's Offices, but two States have set up commissions to hear complaints against leaders and public servants.
+180. Most States in the subregion maintain criminal databases, and law enforcement agencies participating in the Pacific Transnational Crime Network28 and contributing to the Pacific Transnational Crime Coordination Centre will have access to data submitted to the Network through its various transnational crime units.
+Nevertheless, interoperability and information-sharing among law enforcement, border control, customs, financial intelligence units and other agencies with counter-terrorism mandates differ by State, although most States in the subregion are able to share information with national and regional counterparts.

+181. There appears to be some form of independent or civilian mechanism in place for the oversight of the law enforcement agencies of most Pacific island States.
+Eight States of the subregion have established ombudsperson's offices (whether through legislation or pursuant to their constitutions).
+However, two of those offices have been vacant for several years.
+Four States have not established ombudsperson's offices, but two States have set up commissions to hear complaints against leaders and public servants.

-- 211. One State has not adopted any counter-terrorism legislation, has not specifically criminalized terrorist acts, and has not defined terrorist acts in its criminal or other legislation.
+182. One State has not adopted any counter-terrorism legislation, has not specifically criminalized terrorist acts and has not defined terrorist acts in its criminal or other legislation.
 Only three States have defined terrorist acts in strict accordance with the international counter-terrorism instruments and have included exclusions for advocacy, protest, demonstration and dissent.
-The other eight States either use overly broad or vague language that could be used to criminalize acts well beyond those envisaged by the international counter-terrorism instruments or place limitations on terrorist acts by stating they must involve "serious" damage, bodily injury, risk or disruption (without defining parameters for "serious"). - 212.
-The Constitutions of all the Pacific Island States provide for the protection of human rights and the rule of law (inter alia, prohibiting arbitrary arrest and detention, upholding rights to a fair and public trial, and providing for the presumption of innocence until proven guilty).
-There is no State practice with regard to criminal procedure in terrorism cases, but there is no reason to suspect that States would disrespect the rule of law. - 213.
-However, the counter-terrorism legal frameworks of four States do contain provisions granting special powers for detention without criminal charge.
-The counter-terrorism legislation of Kiribati, Nauru and Tonga empowers designated officials to order a non-citizen to leave and remain outside the State where there are reasonable grounds to suspect that the person has been or will be involved in the commission of a terrorist act.
-A person against whom such an order is made may be detained, without filing criminal charges, for seven days, or longer as needed, in order to arrange their removal from the State.
-Marshall Islands has similar legislation, but the initial period of detention is 48 hours (which may be extended by court order for an additional seven days, without the need for the filing of criminal charges against the person).
-The legislation of Marshall Islands also permits such detention to be enacted to prevent a person from interfering with an investigation relating to suspected terrorism.
-The extended period of time for removal is logical, considering the geographical location of Pacific Island States and the limited number of flights and passenger ships servicing them, but the existence of such administrative powers (even though never utilized) raise some concern.
+The other eight States either use overly broad or vague language that could be used to criminalize acts well beyond those envisaged by the international counter-terrorism instruments, or place limitations on terrorist acts by stating they must involve "serious" damage, bodily injury, risk or disruption (without defining parameters for the term "serious").

+183. The constitutions of all the Pacific island States provide for the protection of human rights and the rule of law, inter alia, prohibiting arbitrary arrest and detention, upholding the rights to a fair and public trial and providing for the presumption of innocence until proven guilty.
+There is no State practice with regard to criminal procedure in terrorism cases, but there is no reason to suspect that States would disrespect the rule of law.

+184. However, the counter-terrorism legal frameworks of four States do contain provisions granting special powers for detention without criminal charge.
+Under the counter-terrorism legislation of Kiribati, Nauru and Tonga, designated officials are empowered to order a non-citizen to leave and remain outside the State when there are reasonable grounds to suspect that the person has been or will be involved in the commission of a terrorist act.
+A person against whom such an order is made may be detained, without the filing of criminal charges, for seven days, or longer as needed, in order to arrange their removal from the State.
+The Marshall Islands has similar legislation, but the initial period of detention is 48 hours, which may be extended by court order for an additional seven days, without the need for criminal charges to be filed against the person.
+The legislation of the Marshall Islands also permits such detention to be used to prevent a person from interfering with an investigation relating to suspected terrorism.
+The extended period of time for removal is logical, considering the geographical location of Pacific island States and the limited number of flights and passenger ships servicing them, but the existence of such administrative powers, even though they have never been utilized, raise some concern.

-&lt;sup>59 The PTCN provides a police-led proactive criminal intelligence and investigative capability to combat transnational crime in the Pacific through a multi-agency and regional approach.
+28 The Pacific Transnational Crime Network provides a police-led proactive criminal intelligence and investigative capability to combat transnational crime in the Pacific through a multi-agency and regional approach.